Giving Themselves the Greenlight: Inside the AI Film Festival

 Viewing coming soon

 Drew Dammron doesn't do subtlety.
-The Los Angeles-based filmmaker, originally from Pittsburgh, has built his career on blending horror with slapstick comedy, tackling philosophical questions through satire that makes you laugh while forcing you to think.
+The Los Angeles-based filmmaker, originally from Pittsburgh, has built his career on blending horror with slapstick comedy.
 With Horses, his first film incorporating AI elements, Dammron takes aim at Hollywood itself—and he's not pulling punches.

-The film opens with an intense scene recreating the tragic Hollywood Hills fires from earlier this year.
-But this isn't a documentary.
-In Dammron's hands, the blaze becomes an act of arson by Billy Xane, a washed-up has-been actor played by Brian Dunkleman (known for Friends).
-Billy's descent into destruction becomes a metaphor for Hollywood's identity crisis in the age of AI—an industry veteran watching his craft burn while new technology reshapes the landscape he once dominated.
+The film opens with the tragic Hollywood Hills fires from earlier this year, reimagined as an act of arson by Billy Xane, a washed-up actor played by Brian Dunkleman (known for Friends).
+Billy's descent becomes a metaphor for Hollywood's identity crisis in the age of AI—an industry veteran watching his craft burn while new technology reshapes everything.

-Billy Xane's character arc, from Hollywood fixture to desperate arsonist, becomes Dammron's vehicle for exploring (and perhaps satirizing) the anxiety surrounding AI's arrival in the entertainment industry.
-His partner, played by actress Jess Paul, watches in disdain and regret as Billy unravels, unable to reconcile what he's become with who he once was.
+Billy's character arc—from Hollywood fixture to desperate arsonist—explores the anxiety surrounding AI's arrival.
+His partner, played by Jess Paul, watches in disdain as Billy unravels, unable to reconcile what he's become with who he once was.

-For Dammron, the discomfort is the point.
-Great satire should make you squirm while you laugh.
-And as Hollywood continues burning through its AI identity crisis, Horses stands as both a warning and a dark comedy about what we're willing to sacrifice—and what we might lose anyway.
+As I was watching Horses, it was obvious that Drew is a seasoned filmmaker.
+I'm excited to see what's next for him and how he will continue to evolve with AI.
+As Hollywood continues burning through its identity crisis, Horses stands as both a warning and a dark comedy about what we're willing to sacrifice and what we might lose anyway.

 Behind The Sleigh